 It's considered by many to be the heart of Italian food, but that's not all that's on offer here.
 The capital, Bologna, is filled with medieval architecture and the world's oldest university, but doesn't have the crowds that the likes of Florence and Rome attract.
 The train links here are fantastic and it's easy to explore the nearby towns of Parma, Modena and Ravenna which are equally as picturesque.
 Emilia-Romagna is also the home of the automobile and is where some of Italy's most famous car-makers are based, including Lamborghini, Maserati, Ducati and Ferrari.

-Direct flights to Bologna Guglielmo Marconi Airport (BLQ) are available from London Gatwick, London Heathrow, London Stansted, Edinburgh, Bristol and Manchester and take approximately 2 hours 15 minutes.
+Direct flights to Bologna Guglielmo Marconi Airport (BLQ) are available from London Heathrow.
+Direct flights are also available from London Stansted, London Luton and Manchester, please call to book these routes.

 At the current time, British citizens do not require a visa to visit Italy.